FindMySchool LogoFindMySchool

 Madani Girls’ School combines strong academic outcomes with a disciplined, values-led culture and a clear approach to personal development.
 It suits families seeking girls-only education within a Muslim faith context, who value structure, high expectations, and strong GCSE progress in a smaller secondary setting.
 The main constraint is admission, because demand significantly exceeds places, and eligibility under the faith-based criteria can be decisive.

 The school combines a Good overall inspection outcome with very strong GCSE progress measures.
-It sits within the top 25% of secondary schools in England on FindMySchool’s GCSE ranking, and its Progress 8 score indicates pupils typically make substantially more progress than average from their starting points.
+It ranks 497th of 3,895 for GCSE academic outcomes in the 2025 FindMySchool data, and its Progress 8 score of +1.14 indicates pupils typically make substantially more progress than average from their starting points.

-Applications are made through Leicester City Council, with the on-time deadline on 31 October 2025 and offers released on 2 March 2026.
+Applications are made through Leicester City Council, using the current council timetable for on-time deadlines and offer dates.
 The school also requires a supplementary information form to be completed and returned directly to the school as part of the admissions process.

 The admissions criteria prioritise Muslim applicants who meet the religious practice check, but the published oversubscription criteria also include categories for looked-after children and for children of other faiths supported by a letter from a minister of religion confirming regular worship.
 In oversubscribed years, priority order matters.

-The school’s Attainment 8 and Progress 8 measures are strong, and FindMySchool’s ranking places it well above the England average overall.
-EBacc measures show breadth, with an above-average EBacc average point score, though the share achieving grade 5 or above across the EBacc is a more demanding threshold and is lower than the overall Attainment 8 picture.
+The school’s Attainment 8 and Progress 8 measures are strong: Attainment 8 is 61.4 and Progress 8 is +1.14.
+FindMySchool’s ranking places it 497th of 3,895 for GCSE academic outcomes, well above the England average overall.
+EBacc measures show breadth, with an EBacc average point score of 5.5 and 39.4% achieving grade 5 or above across the EBacc.

 Published external reporting highlights a large menu of clubs, including Duke of Edinburgh’s Award and Arabic cooking, alongside wider experience opportunities such as educational visits.
 The programme is positioned as part of the school’s wider approach to confidence, voice, and personal development.